 Practice times will be clearly communicated at the beginning of the season and will be updated, as needed, by the coaches.
+They are posted on the registration page.
 It is expected that rowers are fully warmed up and ready to row by the start of practice.

-The current schedule for the competitive team is M-F 5:15-7am and Saturdays 7am-8:30am.
+The competitive team trains in the early morning, typically M-F 5:15-7am and Saturdays 7am-8:30am.
 Those who need to start earlier based on work schedules are more than welcome to do so as long as policies and rules are adhered.

 We offer private lessons for those who seek coaching outside of designated practice times.

 Regular attendance is essential to the success of the team.
 While personal/work obligations are unavoidable, rowers will be expected to make up workouts as planned by the coaches to maintain their level of physical fitness in case of missed practices.